Skrylar/ImpromptuModular/README.md

 * [lookmom](https://www.youtube.com/watch?v=Jcdok8jJ5hQ) and [bbs](https://www.youtube.com/watch?v=j5ejGH5XgFg) by Clément Foulc.

 Here are a few more details on some of the uses of the buttons.
 Two types of buttons exist, namely trigger buttons and state buttons.
-Trigger buttons react to the change in a button's state as it is being pressed, while state buttons are always effective and react to the position of the push-button, i.e. pressed or not pressed.
+Trigger buttons react to the change in a button's state as it's being pressed, while state buttons are always effective and react to the position of the push-button, i.e. pressed or not pressed.

-**CHAN**: channel select button (can be changed in real time, all state buttons will have an effect immediately when the channel is changed.
+**CHAN**: channel select button (can be changed in real time).
+All state buttons will have an effect immediately when the channel is changed.

 **BIG BUTTON**: trigger button to set the gate at the current step in the current channel (when pressing on a step that has a gate, nothing is done).

 **CLK**: clock input.
 The sequencer is always running.
 To stop it, the clock has to be stopped.

-**RND**: a 0 to 1 probability knob, used to randomly change the state of the current step.
-Applies the probability to the next step being reached at every clock pulse, in the current channel.
+**RND**: a 0 to 1 probability knob, used to randomly change the state of a step.
+The probability is applied to the gate of the next step being reached at every clock pulse, in the current channel.

 **CLEAR**: state button that turns of all gates of the current channel.